-- 4.1 If you have not fulfilled the Work and Attendance regulations prescribed for your programme of study, and you have been formally notified of this, you will not be allowed to sit University examinations. - 4.2 If you are re-sitting an examination, you must pay the appropriate re-examination fee. - 4.3.
+4.1 If you have not fulfilled the Work and Attendance regulations prescribed for your programme of study, and you have been formally notified of this, you will not be allowed to sit University examinations.

+4.2.
 You should arrive at the examination room in good time for the start of the examination; at least 15 minutes beforehand is recommended.
 If you arrive late, you will be admitted up to 30 minutes after the pre-scheduled timed start, but you will not be given any extra time.
-If you are more than 30 minutes late you will not be admitted, and you should then report immediately to your School. - 4.4 If you are absent from an examination without a valid excuse, you will be deemed to have failed that examination.
-Misreading the timetable is not a valid excuse. - 4.5 If you have been given a particular seat number for an examination you must sit in the seat that has been assigned to you, unless an invigilator tells you to move to another seat.
+If you are more than 30 minutes late you will not be admitted, and you should then report immediately to your School.

+4.3 If you are absent from an examination without a valid excuse, you will be deemed to have failed that examination.
+Misreading the timetable is not a valid excuse.

+4.4 If you have been given a particular seat number for an examination you must sit in the seat that has been assigned to you, unless an invigilator tells you to move to another seat.
 Seat numbers are given on your individual student examination timetable.